langered/bosh-director-logs-parser/README.md

 Available options are:
 `--filter FILTER    Provide a regex to filter out NATS methods, e.g. 'ping|get_state'`

-It generates a `html` plus some JavaScript files which can be shared.
+It generates a self-contained `html` file which can be shared.
-The file has the name of the debug log + `.html`.
+The file has the name of the debug log + `.html` and is stored next to it in the same directory.